saiteja-d/circuit_stem/DOCS/FRD.md

 *   **FR-1.1 (Grid-based Play):** The game shall be presented on a grid.
 All components must snap to this grid.
 *   **FR-1.2 (Component Interaction):**
-    *   Users must be able to drag and drop movable components from a palette or within the grid.
+    *   Users must be able to drag and drop movable components from a dedicated `ComponentPalette` or within the grid.
     *   Users must be able to rotate components in 90-degree increments.
     *   Users must be able to tap on interactive components (like switches) to toggle their state.
 *   **FR-1.3 (Component Placement):** The system shall prevent the placement of a component in a grid cell that is already occupied by another component.